opea-project/GenAIExamples/ChatQnA/docker_compose/intel/cpu/xeon/README.md

 In following cases, you could build docker image from source by yourself.

 - Failed to download the docker image.
+(The essential Docker image `opea/nginx` has not yet been released, users need to build this image first)

-- Use the latest or special version.
+- If you want to use a specific version of Docker image.

 Please refer to 'Build Docker Images' in below.